Nearly 3,000 jobs being axed as Dixons Carphone closes UK mobile-only stores

 Nearly 3,000 jobs are being axed at Dixons Carphone after the retailer announced plans to shut all 531 of its standalone Carphone Warehouse mobile phone stores in the UK.

-The group said the shops – which make up around 8% of the entire group’s selling space – will shut on April 3 as it plans to sell mobile phones solely in its 305 combined Currys PC World stores and online across the UK.
+The group said the shops – which make up around eight per cent of the group's selling space – will shut on April 3 as it plans to sell mobile phones solely in its 305 combined Currys PC World stores and online across the UK.

 It expects to make 2,900 redundancies, but said almost 1,800 affected staff are set to take new roles elsewhere in the business.